Live Aid at 40 – When Rock ‘n’ Roll Took On The World – Premieres at Sheffield DocFest 2025

 Editors Matt Ashton and Paul Bernays worked on this series of films, taking us behind the scenes of the iconic concert.
 Packed with rare footage, backstage moments and unforgettable performances.

-On 23 October 1984, BBC News broadcast Michael Buerk’s report on the famine in Ethiopia, shocking British audiences.
+On 23 October 1984, BBC News broadcast Michael Buerk’s reported on the famine in Ethiopia, shocking British audiences.
 Among them was Bob Geldof, who, moved by the devastation, teamed up with Ultravox’s Midge Ure to act.
 Their response led to the 1984 Christmas single Do They Know It’s Christmas? and, six months later, to Live Aid.

-Live Aid at 40 is a three-part film that charts these remarkable events.
+“Live Aid at 40 – When Rock ‘n’ Roll Took On The World” is a three-part film that charts these remarkable events.
 Part one premieres at Sheffield DocFest on Sunday 22 June, focusing on the broadcast that sparked a global response.

 Blending the stories of UK and US musicians with the politics that shaped their mission, the series features exclusive interviews with Bob Geldof, Bono, Sting and Midge Ure.
 It explores how music united billions to fight famine and inspired global leaders like George Bush and Tony Blair to address the deeper causes of poverty.